-That sounded like an instruction, not an offer-and Drew would be mad not to seize the opportunity-so he fell in beside Kevin.
+That didn't sound like a refusable offer-and Drew would be mad not to seize the opportunity-so he fell in beside Kevin.

 Wretchedly, within a couple of seconds, their destination became apparent: the lift.

 'I... er... how can I help?'
 Drew's mouth felt dry.